2014-2015 Undergraduate Catalog

 328 Mass Media and Minorities.
 (3) (General Education/Multicultural Studies) Examination of relationships between minority groups and mass media.
 Reviews the portrayals of minorities in the electronic media and discusses effects on our society.
 BGS online writing course.

-333 The Hollywood Studio System: Structure& Process.
+333 The Hollywood Studio System: Structure & Process.
 (3) Analysis of the American film industry, with an emphasis on the structure of the studio system.
 Comparison of the historical period with the current corporate structure of the industry.
-Prerequisite: ENG 290.
+Prerequisite: ENG/ BC 290.

-390 (cross-listed with ENG 390) Film History.
+390 (Cross-listed with ENG 390) Film History.
 (3) This course is an historical survey that covers the international history of cinema from its origins to the present.
 It considers issues including the development of national film industries, national and international film movements, and the social history of film (with laboratory).
 Not open to students with credit in ENG 390.
-Prerequisite: BC 290 or consent of instructor.
+Prerequisite: ENG/BC 290 or consent of instructor.

 401 Honors Thesis.
 (3) Students will write a senior honors thesis.
 This course may not be taken concurrently with BC 400.
-Prerequisites: BC 400; ENG 180 and 280; students must be in good standing in the Centennial Honors College and must be seniors majoring in broadcasting.
+Prerequisites: BC 400; ENG 180 and 280; students must be in good standing in the Centennial Honors College and must be seniors major in Broadcasting.

 402 Advanced Broadcast Writing.
 (3) Students will write longer and more complex screenplays.
 Students will see projects through from idea through revisions to completed scripts.
 Regular critiques of student writing.
 Prerequisite: BC 302 with a grade of C or better.

 415 Broadcast News II.
-(3) Students produce newscasts for radio and television.
-Students will also act as assignment editors, photographers and reporters, polishing skills learned in BC 315.
+(3, repeatable to 6) Students produce newscasts for radio and television.
+Students will also act as assignment editors, photographers, and reporters, polishing skills learned in BC 315.
 Prerequisites: Senior standing; BC 315 with a grade of C or better.

 418 Independent Research in Communication.
 (1–6, repeatable to 6) Individual reading or research under supervision of the faculty.
 Open to juniors and seniors who have demonstrated competence in broadcasting, communication, rhetoric, public address, or the speech-language-hearing sciences.
 Prerequisites: ENG 180 and 280; consent of instructor and department chairperson.

 420 Television Graphics.
 (3) Students design computer graphics and animation.
 Projects include news anchor boxes, graphic backgrounds, and animated feature introductions.
-Prerequisites: BC 141 with a grade Broadcasting 137 of C or better and BC 142 with a grade of C or better; or permission of instructor; ENG 180 and 280.
+Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better, or permission of instructor; ENG 180 and 280.

 429 Broadcast Internship.
 (3) Senior practicum at a selected professional broadcast production center for a semester.
 In addition to a prescribed work schedule, the intern must submit regular station activity reports.
 Prerequisites: BC 315 or 350 or 326; ENG 180 and 280; permission of internship coordinator; 2.50 GPA.
 Graded S/U only.